NHOANG1021/Search-Engine/README.txt

 merge_scores(results, query) -  takes the two rankings used in this search engine - page rank and tf-idf - and merges the results into one final “score”.
 The highest five results will be shown onto the webpage with its corresponding AI generated summary.
+Afterwards you only need to loop through and print the final results

 In order to start the search interface you must run the app.py file in order to start the web server.
 This will result in the web server to be opened and a link to be printed in the terminal.
 After clicking on the